 Click to open module...

-The answer is that SD-WAN may eventually replace MPLS, but it won't do so in the immediate future, and not necessarily even in the next five to 10 years.
+The answer is that SD-WAN may eventually replace MPLS outright.
+But it won't do so in the immediate future.
+This wholesale replacement might not necessarily even happen in the next five to 10 years.

 Why not?
 Primarily because organizations that have used MPLS for years seem to have developed an "if it ain't broke, don't fix it" mentality.
-In fact, the vast majority of MPLS customers plan to either expand or significantly increase their infrastructure during the next several years - though plans can always change, especially in the tech world.
+In fact, the vast majority of MPLS customers plan to either expand or significantly increase their infrastructure during the next several years — although plans can always change, especially in the tech world.

 There are certain areas where SD-WAN has replaced MPLS.
 Retail is perhaps the most notable example, as SD-WAN's dynamic path selection is critical to handling high-volume traffic from customers' transactions.
 Healthcare and finance organizations are also migrating to SD-WAN in significant numbers.
 But even if SD-WAN were to phase out MPLS, certain technologies are already viewed in some circles as replacements for the former: Secure Access Service Edge (SASE), a cloud-based, distributed architecture networking method, is the most likely candidate to be considered "the next big thing" in enterprise telecom.

 By keeping MPLS infrastructure in place and adding SD-WAN on top of it (and perhaps some lower-level broadband options as a backup if these are not already there), you have all the dependability of MPLS while also giving yourself greater network control.
 Using this hybrid WAN setup to steer traffic as dynamically and efficiently as possible benefits you and your customers alike.